-The Adirondack Forest Preserve was established originally for watershed preservation, and the area through which the trail passes is dotted with streams, lakes, and ponds.
+The Adirondack Forest Preserve was established originally for watershed preservation, and the area through which the trail passes is dotted with streams, lakes and ponds.
 Most of the land is forested, and recent studies have indicated that there may still be virgin timber stands in a number of places.
 Trees of considerable size reflect over a half-century of state ownership and conservation.

 Stores to replenish supplies are available at various villages and resort communities along the way.
-Supplies can also be mailed ahead to any of several post offices (Piseco, Blue Mountain Lake, and Long Lake) for pickup when passing through.
+Supplies can also be mailed ahead to any of several post offices (Piseco, Blue Mountain Lake and Long Lake) for pickup when passing through.
 Temporary camping is permitted at undeveloped sites on state land.
-State-erected lean-tos or open camps located at reasonably short intervals are for hikers’ use, and are a quintessential part of the Adirondack experience.
+State-erected lean-tos or open camps located at reasonably short intervals are for hikers’ use and are a quintessential part of the Adirondack experience.

-The trail was originally marked with a white diamond-shaped marker on which was printed in blue the letters “NPT,” as depicted in the graphic to the right.
+The trail was originally marked with a white diamond-shaped marker on which was printed in blue the letters “NPT,” as depicted in the graphic to the left.
 Today, however, standard blue DEC trail markers mark the trail for its entire length.
 Water is abundant along the trail and there is a wealth of natural campsites.
 During the summer tourist season, accommodations are available at road crossings, but reservations are suggested.
 It is advisable to carry a lightweight 2-man tent in the summer, as any given lean-to may be filled to capacity, and rain may overtake the hiker at any time.